advpetc/tech_notes/docs/Interview/divide-two-integer.md

+# Notes for a mock interview

 1. self intro
-	infrastructure engineer in search
-	ml infrastructure, inside tools for testing and developments service owner for search slogan service
-	team search feature - for users and other engineering teams drive the team of search quality - responsible organize and manage the developments and teams - details
+  infrastructure engineer in search ml infrastructure, inside tools for testing and developments service owner for search slogan service team search feature - for users and other engineering teams drive the team of search quality - responsible organize and manage the developments and teams - details

   impact, complexity for what you have done technically!! millions level users and high qps, autoscaling and analysis tech stacks - details

 2. Why do you want to change your company?